xyzarivera/Codex/JavaScript/Basic-JavaScript/01-basics.md

    - numberes can be properties
    - quotes can be ommited for single-word string properties
      - if object has any-nonstring properties, JS will automatically typecast them as strings
+- can be thought of as a key/value storage (dictionary)
+- if using a tabular data, an object can be used to lookup values than using `switch` or `if/else`
+  - `lookup table` - In computer science, a lookup table is an array that replaces runtime computation with a simpler array indexing operation.
+The savings in processing time can be significant, because retrieving a value from memory is often faster than carrying out an "expensive" computation or input/output operation.

  ``` javascript
  var cat = {